Bridging gaps right from the start.

 1996

 The San Diego Metropolitan Transit System (MTS), U.S. Fish and Wildlife Service, and California Department of Fish and Wildlife partner with SDF to establish The Foundation’s first mitigation fund.
-The San Diego River Endowment Fund protects the brown-headed cowbird and least Bell’s vireo bird from a nearby development.
+The San Diego River Endowment Fund measures and protects least Bell’s vireos, an endangered bird.

 Today, SDF manages more than 110 mitigation funds totaling over $57 million to offset adverse environmental impacts of development by funding permanent land and species conservation.